 Singapore Airport has 2 movie theatres in the transit area of terminal 2 and 3.
 The movie theatres have a movie schedule with both films for kids and grown-ups.
 Take into account that the theatres close sometimes for maintenance.
 More information on locations, maintenance closing, or more important, movie schedules can be found here.
 This airport facility is free of charge.

 2. Work out

-In every terminal you can find a Shower & Spa service.
+In every terminal, you can find a Shower & Spa service.
 Besides getting a spa treatment, or getting massage therapy, you’ll have the possibility to work out a bit.
 These are paid lounges though and charges are applicable for services.
-But after a long flight and/or during a long layover, this is money well spend.
+But after a long flight and/or during a long layover, this is money well spent.

 If Singapore is good at one thing, then it’s developing all kinds of cool gardens.
 What do you think of the Cactus Garden on the rooftop in terminal 1?
 With over 100 species, this place is worth a visit.
 You can also chill at the bar here before going on your next flight.

 The Cactus Garden isn’t the only garden at this airport.
 In terminal 2 you can find an Orchid Garden and the upper deck Sunflower Garden (next to the movie theatre).
 All terminals feature multiple, different gardens which all look beautiful.
 Just make sure you keep an eye out for them.
 The entrance to the gardens is free of charge.

 More and more cities are offering a free city tour during a long layover.
 One of the first cities was Dubai.
 Nowadays, you can do a

 5. See World’s First Airport Butterfly Garden